A Complete Guide to Data Access Governance

 Access policies based on classifications can be framed in a data governance committee meeting based on classification groups in a robust access policy framework.
 You will most likely also need tools to configure this policy framework in a data warehouse or data lake.

 Policies will focus on roles and the specific permissions they afford.
-For example, a Sales Rep might only have permission to access the metadata of unclassified data but complete data access to classified PII.
+For example, an HR manager might only have permission to access the metadata of unidentified data but complete data access to PII.
 You can write as many policies as are required for the different roles in your organization.

 To see an example, download the OvalEdge Access Matrix here.